How Much Does Spray Foam Insulation in Existing Walls Cost in 2023? (Prices/Rates/Factors)

 The type of siding you have can change the installation process slightly for re-insulating existing walls.

-Vinyl siding is the easiest to work with when insulating walls because it has a hook-and-loop system making it easier to remove and replace.
+Vinyl siding is the easiest to work with when insulating walls because it has a hook-and-loop system that makes removing and replacing it easier.
 It is also a polymer material, meaning it is pliable and won’t bend or crack.

 Aluminum siding tends to be more difficult to work with because it isn’t pliable.
 When the siding bends, it must be bent back into shape, which could leave dimples and dents in it.
 The way aluminum siding is attached to the home makes it more difficult to work with as well.
 Aluminum is nailed or fastened to the exterior of the home, so crews have to unfasten the siding before the job and replace the nails when the job is finished, making it more difficult to take on and off.